JessieSu2/Reservation/README.md

 ● No user accounts or authentication are necessary

-● We care about simple phone reservation requests like "I'd like seating for 4 at 7pm on Friday".
+- [x] We care about simple phone reservation requests like "I'd like seating for 4 at 7pm on Friday".

 ● We do NOT need to think about special requests ("I want to be near the window", etc)

-● You can choose as many tables you want to fill requested capacity.
+- [ ] You can choose as many tables you want to fill requested capacity.
 Please define your own sample set of 10 tables, ranging from seating capacity from 2-8 people.

-● The UI should be a list of all existing reservations, and a field to enter the name and date/time for a new reservation request.
+- [x] The UI should be a list of all existing reservations, and a field to enter the name and date/time for a new reservation request.

-● Submitting a new request should either add the reservation and display a success message, or show a capacity error.
+- [x] Submitting a new request should either add the reservation and display a success message, or show a capacity error.

 ● Please use sqlite, mysql, or postgres for the database.